Skip to main content

 Accelerated 4+1 Track

-Meant for incoming and current undergraduate students, the accelerated 4+1 track allows you to earn a B.A. and M.A. in Communication at the same time.
+Designed for incoming and current undergraduate students, the accelerated 4+1 track allows three 400-level courses to be double-counted toward both the B.A. and M.A. in Communication, enabling students to complete the 30-credit Master's program in just one calendar year after earning their B.A.
 In this track, you'll accelerate your educational journey while receiving expert instruction from the largest and most respected communication program in North Dakota.

-If you are an incoming student, apply to UND and the Communication (B.A.) program.
+If you are an incoming student, apply to UND and the Communication (B.A.) program, Journalism (B.A.) program or Theatre Arts program (with a specialization in Theatre Communication).
 Then as a current student, connect with an advisor to make sure you stay on track for the accelerated program.
 During your junior year, you can officially apply to the School of Graduate Studies.
-Complete the required courses and you'll earn both your undergraduate and graduate degree at the same time.
+Complete the required courses, and you'll earn an M.A. in Communication in just one year after earning the undergraduate degree.
+You can earn both degrees at the same time.

 • Customizable tracks to tailor to your career and educational goals.